Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Introduction

-In applications, the prevalent higher-dimensional signals are vector-valued.
-Dealing with such signals---like colour images---requires more sophisticated and higher-dimensional extensions of wavelet transforms.
-More precisely, a typical colour image is viewed as a three-channel signal on the plane, where these channels are customarily the \emph{red}, \emph{green} and \emph{blue} (RGB) components of the pixels.
-Alternative colour image models include the \emph{luminance--chrominance} (YUV) and the \emph{cyan--magenta--yellow--key} (CMYK) that use three and four channels, respectively.
-Most contemporary methods for handling colour images rely on independently analysing each channel.
-This approach often neglects or minimizes the potential correlations between these channels.
-It is more advantageous to encode the pixel components using higher-dimensional algebras that are able to harness these inter-channel correlations.
-In the case of colour images with three or four channels, the algebra of \emph{quaternions} is considered suitable for this purpose \cite{hamilton, peicolour, sangwinecolour}.
+In modern applications, higher-dimensional signals like color images are often vector-valued, requiring more advanced transform methods.
+More precisely, a typical color image is viewed as a three-channel signal on the plane, where these channels are customarily the red, green and blue (RGB) components of the pixels.
+Alternative color image models include the luminance-chrominance (YUV) and the cyan-magenta-yellow-key (CMYK) that use three and four channels, respectively.
+Most contemporary methods for handling color images analyze each channel independently, ignoring inter-channel correlations.
+However, it is more advantageous to encode the pixel components using higher-dimensional algebras, e.g., the algebra of quaternions, in order to possibly capture inter-channel correlations in color images \cite{peicolour, sangwinecolour}.
+Consequently, once a vector-valued signal is embedded into a higher-dimensional algebra, more sophisticated wavelet transforms become imperative.

-While a plethora of research address quaternionic extensions of wavelet transforms, a rather limited number of scholarly works are devoted to the development of \textit{true} quaternionic wavelets.
-Within their comprehensive survey paper concerning the development of quaternionic wavelet transforms (QWT), Fletcher and Sangwine \cite{fletchersangwine} noted that most of these constructions were only derived from real or complex filter coefficients and are just separate discrete wavelet transforms in disguise.
-They further went on to conclude that the research works due to Hogan and Moris \cite{hoganmorris1,morristhesis}, and Ginzberg and Walden \cite{ginzbergwalden} are among the few that attempted to develop true QWT.
-Hogan and Morris derived fundamental analogues of classical wavelet theory including the basic results required to construct orthonormal quaternion-valued wavelets on the plane with compact support and prescribed regularity based on quaternionic MRA.
-However, no such wavelets have been created.
-Recently, Fletcher \cite{fletcher} expanded Ginzberg's theory to provide examples of quaternion-valued scaling filters on the line.
+While a plethora of research in the literature addresses quaternionic extensions of wavelet transforms, a rather limited number of scholarly works are devoted to the development of \textit{true} quaternionic wavelets.
+In a comprehensive survey concerning the development of quaternionic wavelet transform (QWT) \cite{fletchersangwine}, it was noted that most of these extensions were only derived from real or complex wavelet filters, and are only separable wavelet transforms in disguise.
+Notable attempts to develop true QWTs include the matrix-valued transform approach in \cite{ginzbergwalden}, and the quaternionic wavelet theory presented in \cite{hoganmorris1,morristhesis}.
+More recently, quaternion-valued scaling filters on the line were introduced in \cite{fletcher} by expanding the framework established in \cite{ginzbergwalden}.
+In \cite{hoganmorris1,morristhesis}, fundamental analogues of classical wavelet theory were derived, including the basic results needed to construct orthonormal, compactly supported and smooth quaternion-valued wavelets on the plane based on quaternionic MRA.
+However, no such wavelets were explicitly constructed.